andrewpareles/void-editor/CONTRIBUTING.md

 ### Core

-- Migrate the void extension to live natively in VS Code.
+- Migrate the LineMage extension to live natively in VS Code.
 There's initial work here at `glass.contribution.ts`.

 - Allow access to the VS Code extension marketplace.